icopy-site/awesome/docs/awesome/awesome-cybersecurity-blueteam.md

 - [NotifySecurity](https://github.com/certsocietegenerale/NotifySecurity) - Outlook add-in used to help your users to report suspicious e-mails to security teams.
 - [Phishing Intelligence Engine (PIE)](https://github.com/LogRhythm-Labs/PIE) - Framework that will assist with the detection and response to phishing attacks.
 - [Swordphish](https://github.com/certsocietegenerale/swordphish-awareness) - Platform allowing to create and manage (fake) phishing campaigns intended to train people in identifying suspicious mails.
+- [phishing_catcher](https://github.com/x0rz/phishing_catcher) - Configurable script to watch for issuances of suspicious TLS certificates by domain name in the Certificate Transparency Log (CTL) using the [CertStream](https://certstream.calidog.io/) service.

 ## Preparedness training and wargaming